markdoc/docs/pages/docs/overview.md

 # {% $markdoc.frontmatter.title %}

 Markdoc is a Markdown-based syntax and toolchain for creating custom documentation sites.
-Stripe created Markdoc to power [our public docs](http://stripe.com/docs), replacing [ERB](https://docs.ruby-lang.org/en/2.3.0/ERB.html).
+Stripe created Markdoc to power [our public docs](http://stripe.com/docs).

 ## Frequently asked questions